-e-Communication Senior Capstone I & II-Video
+e-Communication Senior Capstone I & II-Video CP 725 AP/BP

-Prerequisite: Video Production II OR Sports Information Directors OR Editorial Leadership Design & Production
+Two Semesters - 2.0 credit Prerequisite: Video Production II OR Sports Information Directors OR Editorial Leadership Design & Production

 This course is a culmination of the 4-year academy plan of study and involves a student Professional Learning Experience.
 The course synthesizes a student's academy learning and helps students further define their post-secondary plans.
 Guided Enrollment Note: This course is offered only at Olathe Northwest High School as part of the e-Communication Academy.
 Open to e-Communication Academy students who are meeting academy expectations.